-

 2.6.2:

-The main fix in this one is due to a vulnerability in MySQL that can allow someone to reset passwords on websites (Wordpress based websites included) and reset passwords provided they have an open registration system.
+The main fix in this one is due to a vulnerability in MySQL that can allow someone to reset passwords on websites (WordPress based websites included) and reset passwords provided they have an open registration system.

 There’s a few more fixes, check them out here.